henk-vd-brink/ICARUS-cpp-gstreamer-video_streamer/README.md

 ## About the Project
-This repository contains a containerized gstreamer pipeline.
+This repository contains an out-of-the box application to set up a streaming service.

-default src: /dev/video0 \
-default sink: multiudpsink clients="192.168.0.47:3100"

-See Dockerfile for more information.

 ## Getting Started